dhoer/chef-selenium/README.md

 - done - change attributes to match selenium 3: https://github.com/SeleniumHQ/selenium/wiki/Grid2#configuring-the-nodes-by-json
 - add user and group attributes, create selenium user and group if nil
 - done - use windows autologin resource
-- use macosx autologin resource
+- done - use macosx autologin resource
 - done - reboot windows using chef 12
-- use geckodriver for firefox
+- done - use geckodriver for firefox
+- replace logging with log attribute

 This cookbook comes with the following recipes: